 Improvements that are eligible for C-PACE financing must be permanently affixed to the commercial or industrial property.
 See a list of eligible improvements.

 Under the C-PACE Act, solar PV projects in the Rocky Mountain Power service territory are limited to 2 MW for existing building (there is no cap for new construction).
 Solar PV projects are prohibited in rural electric co-op territories.

 Contractors are encouraged to complete a C-PACE training in order to engage property owners to:

 - Discuss the benefits of a C-PACE project,

 - Prepare proposals and review them with the property owner,

 - Install eligible improvements.

 View a list of contractors that have completed C-PACE training.
-Note that by providing this list, OED is not recommending or endorsing any specific contractor.
+Note that by providing this list, the C-PACE program is not recommending or endorsing any specific contractor.

 How do I get started?

-If you have a project in mind, you can fill out a project application with your property owner and submit it to the C-PACE District to start the process.
+If you have a project in mind, you can fill out a project application with your property owner and submit it to the program administrator to start the process.
 Alternatively, you can register to attend one of our training workshops to learn more about the C-PACE program and how it works.
 (The workshop is free and your participation includes a complimentary company listing in the Contractor Directory on this website.
-Note that by providing this list, OED is not recommending or endorsing any specific contractor.)
+Note that by providing this list, the C-PACE program is not recommending or endorsing any specific contractor.)